 This information for businesses trading cross-border between Ireland and Northern Ireland will introduce public procurement, FAQs and key takeaways.

 The EU-UK Trade and Cooperation Agreement (TCA), now in place, means change.
-It will requires adapting to new trading arrangements, rules and regulations.
-This information for businesses trading cross-border between Ireland and Northern Ireland will introduce public procurement, FAQs and key takeaways.
+It will require adapting to new trading arrangements, rules and regulations.

 How has the TCA affected public procurement between Ireland and Northern Ireland?